epicallan/data-mining/readme.md

 ## Installation

 ```
+These scripts have been tested on unix environments and found to function fine
+Install phantomjs if you dont have it on your computer and make sure its available
+as an environment variable
 $ npm install --save datamining
 or run  '$ npm link'  if you are in dev mode within the repo directory
 ```